Bear safety information for beekeepers, farmers and ranchers

 - Do not run.
 Stay calm, make no sudden movements and do not act in a threatening manner.

 - Speak to the bear.
-Speaking calmly to the bear reminds it that you are not a prey animal and helps to
+Speaking calmly to the bear reminds it that you are not a prey animal and helps to keep you calm.

 - Keep the group together.
 Gather children in close, and do not let anyone leave the group.